PawseySC/container-workflows/_episodes/07-bio-example.md

 ### Conclusion ###

 There are a lot of applications (not just bioinformatics) already wrapped up in container images.
-Here's a small list of some of the repositories we use at Pawsey:
+Here's a small list of some of the registries we use at Pawsey:

 * [Docker Hub](https://hub.docker.com)
 * [Biocontainers](https://biocontainers.pro)